Dzvezdana/introduction-to-pymongo/README.md

 Let's learn how to do this in the following exercise.

 The data you need to upload is located in the [data folder](https://github.com/Dzvezdana/introduction-to-pymongo/tree/exercises/data).
+Upload `dataset.json`, `dataset.xml` and `telefoniaBCN.csv`.
+You don't have to upload the `availability_map.json` file yet.
+We gonna use the for the next exercise.

+*Note*: Don't use the shell to upload the files.

 *Hint 1*: You can use the csv module to read the csv file.
 We need to create a dictionary from the csv.